cibrandocampo/synology-service-stack/wordpress/README.md

 ## Overview

-- WordPress with persistent data and database volumes.
+- WordPress with persistent data and database volumes
+- Health check monitoring for reliable operation
-- Easily configurable via `.env` file.
+- Easily configurable via `.env` file
-- Designed for Synology NAS with bind-mounted volumes.
+- Designed for Synology NAS with bind-mounted volumes
-- Default HTTP port: `9210 → 80`
+- Default HTTP port: `9200 → 80`

 ## Configuration

-All environment variables are defined in the `.env` file:
+All environment variables are defined in the `.env.example` file.
+Copy it to `.env` and modify the values:

 ```env
 # Project